Centrum-IntelliPhysics/.github/profile/README.md

 - **Mechanics Datasets**:
   Compiling a collection of open-access mechanics datasets to evaluate the performance of machine learning models.
 Each dataset is generated using the open-source finite element software FEniCS and released under the CC BY-SA 4.0 license.
 You are welcome to download and use them for any research or educational purpose!

+You can find a comprehensive list of our publications on our [website](https://sites.google.com/view/centrum-intelliphysics/publications?authuser=1).
+We also upload all our presentations from conferences and seminars on our [GitHub Repository](https://github.com/Centrum-IntelliPhysics/Presentation-Slides).

 If you are interested in our work, you may also be interested in the SciML webinar series [JHU-IITD SMaRT](https://github.com/JHU-IITD-SMaRT) that we are hosting in collaboration with Prof. Souvik Chakraborty and Prof. Rajdip nayek from the Indian Institute of Technology, Delhi.